MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/plan-volumes.md

 Suppose we need our deployment to host some highly active Hyper-V virtual machines, but we also have lots of cold storage – old files and backups we need to retain.
 Because we have four servers, let's create four volumes.

 Let's put the virtual machines on the first two volumes, *Volume1* and *Volume2*.
-We choose ReFS as the filesystem (for the faster creation and checkpoints!) and three-way mirroring for resiliency to maximize performance.
+We choose ReFS as the filesystem (for the faster creation and checkpoints) and three-way mirroring for resiliency to maximize performance.
 Let's put the cold storage on the other two volumes, *Volume 3* and *Volume 4*.
-We choose NTFS as the filesystem (for data deduplication!) and dual parity for resiliency to maximize capacity.
+We choose NTFS as the filesystem (for data deduplication) and dual parity for resiliency to maximize capacity.

 We aren't required to make all volumes the same size, but for simplicity, let's – for example, we can make them all 12 TB.